yiralinares/yiralinares/README.md

 #I'm Yira!
 An architect and real estate marketer transitioning to web development.

-⚡My journey began with a strong passion for technology and problem-solving.
+⚡ My journey began with a strong passion for technology and problem-solving.

-🌱 I’m currently enroll in **#100devs bootcamp** and **Codecademy Full-Stack path**.<br>
+🌱 I’m currently enroll in **#100devs bootcamp** and **Codecademy Full-Stack path**.

-I started by learning **HTML and CSS**, then gradually progressed to **JavaScript** and in a near future **other advanced technologies**!
+😍 I started by learning **HTML and CSS**, then gradually progressed to **JavaScript** and in a near future **other advanced technologies**!

-🔭Through constant practice and hands-on experience, I aim to develop my skills and **create stunning websites and web applications**.
+🔭 Through constant practice and hands-on experience, I aim to develop my skills and **create stunning websites and web applications**.

-✨Despite the challenges that come with the constantly evolving industry, I am determined to keep learning and improving my craft.
+✨ Despite the challenges that come with the constantly evolving industry, I am determined to keep learning and improving my craft.